MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 #### Conditional Access only allowing secured workstation ability to access Azure portal

-Organizations should block Privileged Users from being able to connect to cloud management interfaces, portals and PowerShell, from non-PAW devices.
+Organizations should block Privileged Users from being able to connect to cloud management interfaces, portals, and PowerShell, from non-PAW devices.

 To block unauthorized devices from being able to access cloud management interfaces, follow the guidance in the article [Conditional Access: Filters for Devices (preview)](/azure/active-directory/conditional-access/concept-condition-filters-for-devices#create-a-conditional-access-policy).
 It's essential that while deploying this feature you consider, [emergency access account](/azure/active-directory/roles/security-emergency-access) functionality.
 These accounts should be used only for extreme cases and the account managed through policy.

  > [!NOTE]
  > You will need to create a user group, and include your emergency user that can bypass the Conditional Access policy.
 For our example we have a security group called **Emergency BreakGlass**

-This policy set will ensure that your Administrators must use a device that is able to present a specific device attribute value, that MFA is satisfied, and the device is marked as compliant by Microsoft Endpoint Manager and Microsoft Defender for Endpoint.
+This policy set ensures that your Administrators must use a device that is able to present a specific device attribute value, that MFA is satisfied, and the device is marked as compliant by Microsoft Endpoint Manager and Microsoft Defender for Endpoint.

 Organizations should also consider blocking legacy authentication protocols in their environments.
-There are multiple ways to accomplish this task, for more information about blocking legacy authentication protocols, see the article, [How to: Block legacy authentication to Microsoft Entra ID with Conditional Access](/azure/active-directory/conditional-access/block-legacy-authentication).
+For more information about blocking legacy authentication protocols, see the article, [How to: Block legacy authentication to Microsoft Entra ID with Conditional Access](/azure/active-directory/conditional-access/block-legacy-authentication).

 ## Microsoft Intune configuration